-A. Left Indicator Turn Signal

-An arrow on the lower dash flashes green in the same direction as selected by the turn signal switch.
-This arrow remains flashing until the turn signal request has been canceled.

-B. System Warning Indicator

-If a fault has been detected, count the number of times the red LED flashes.
-See the table on "System Warning Indicator", on page 7-2.

-C. Temperature Lamp

-This flashes in the event that you exceed the motorcycle's performance capabilities.
-The temperature warning lamp indicates the temperature of the motor, controller temperature, or the battery over/under temperature.
-See "Temperature Indicator", on page 4-5.

-D. Armed Indicator

-Indicates the motorcycle is live or ready to move if the throttle is actuated.
-For troubleshooting, see "Troubleshooting"

-Your Motorcycle", on page 7-1.
+A \Diamond Left Turn Signal Indicator Flashes green when a left turn is selected by the turn signal switch.
+This arrow remains flashing until the turn signal request has been canceled. В System Warning Indicator Indicates a system fault has been detected.
+See "System Warning Indicator", on page 7.2 for more information. С ₩ Temperature Warning Indicator A flashing light indicates that one or more of the powertrain components are approaching their temperature limit.
+Performance will not be affected.
+If the light illuminates continuously, it indicates that one or more of the powertrain components have exceeded their temperature limit.
+Performance will be reduced until the component(s) have cooled sufficiently.
+See "Temperature Indicator", on page 4.5 .
+D Ē, Check Engine Light Indicates the motorcycle has detected an error, causing it to enter into a state of permanent torque reduction.
+This light will be accompanied by a dash error code.
+See "Dash Error Codes", on page 7.5 for more information.
+Contact your dealer and arrange to have the motorcycle serviced.
+E Armed/Live Indicator Indicates the motorcycle is live or ready to move if the throttle is actuated.

-E. ABS (Anti-Lock Brake System) Indicator

-The indicator illuminates when the key is in the ON position.
-The light will extinguish when the motorcycle exceeds 3 mph
+F ((ABS)) ABS (Anti-Lock Brake System) Indicator The indicator illuminates when the key is in the ON position.
+The light will extinguish when the motorcycle exceeds 3 mph (5 km/h).

-(5 km/h).
 Unless there is a fault, the indicator will stay off until the key is cycled off and back to the ON position again.
-See "ABS (Anti-lock Brake System)", on page 4-6 for more information.

-F. Charging Indicator

-Flashes slowly when the motorcycle is accepting a charge.
+See "ABS (Anti-lock Braking System)", on page 4.6 for more information.
+G F Charging Indicator Flashes slowly when the motorcycle is accepting a charge.
 The indicator flashes rapidly when a charging error is detected.

-The indicator is solid green when the battery is completely charged.

-G. High Beam Indicator

-When the headlight high beam is on, this indicator illuminates blue, and remains on until the high beam is turned off.

-H. Right Turn Signal Indicator

-An arrow on the lower dash flashes green in the same direction as selected by the turn signal switch.
+The indicator is solid green when the battery is completely charged. Н ≣D High Beam Indicator When the headlight high beam is on, this indicator illuminates blue, and remains on until the high beam is turned off.
+1 \diamondsuit Right Turn Signal Indicator Flashes green when a right turn is selected by the turn signal switch.
 This remains flashing until the turn signal request has been canceled.